Beşiktaş Stadium: Surroundings

-Due to the nearby presence of Dolmabahçe Palace and Dolmabahçe Mosque, Vodafone Park's height was kept under 32 meters.
-In the old İnönü Stadium, the Dolmabahçe Clock Tower could be seen from 2 different stands, more precisely from the Kapalı and Yeni Açık stands.
+Due to the nearby presence of Dolmabahçe Palace and Dolmabahçe Mosque, Beşiktaş Stadium's height was kept under 32 meters.
+In the old İnönü Stadium, the Dolmabahçe Clock Tower could be seen from two different stands, more precisely from the Kapalı and Yeni Açık stands.
 On matchdays, TV broadcast cameras would often focus on the tower, creating a memorable image for viewers.
 Like the clock tower, the Dolmabahçe Mosque was also visible from two stands.
+The stadium is overlooked by the 10 December Martyrs Park, a small park commemorating the victims of the December 2016 Istanbul bombings.

 Wooded Road

 From the Beşiktaş district, supporters and visitors traditionally approach the stadium through the historical Dolmabahçe Street, called "Ağaçlı Yol" (the Wooded Road) in Turkish.
 This ritual from the İnönü Stadium days takes place on match days and is a source of inspiration for several songs and chants written in the past.

 Dolmabahçe Palace

 Dolmabahçe Palace was built by Sultan Abdulmecid (1839–1861), who was the 31st Ottoman Sultan.
 The palace, whose construction commenced on 13 June 1843, was brought into use on 7 June 1856, upon completion of surrounding walls.
 The palace consists of three mainparts, named as the Imperial Mabeyn (State Apartments), Muayede Salon (Ceremonial Hall) and the Imperial Harem.
 The Imperial Mabeyn was allocated for administrative affairs of the state, the Imperial Harem was allocated for the private lives of the sultan and his family, and the Muayede Salon, placed between these two sections, was allocated for exchanging of "bayram" greetings between the sultan and dignitary statesmen along with use for some important state ceremonies.
 The main building is three storeys (including the basement) on the side which is parallel to sea and four storeys on the inland side, involving the Harem quarters with the musandıra (garret) floor.